How to Overcome Symptoms of Childhood Trauma in 2026

 • Witnessing violence: Seeing acts of violence or living in violent environments.

 No form of abuse is more or less abusive than another.
-Each form of abuse holds specific importance in the development of your brain and, in turn, causes your worldview to change.
+Each form of abuse holds specific importance in the development of your brain and, in turn, impacts your worldview.

 For example, you may feel that if you experienced emotional abuse, it isn’t as bad as experiencing physical abuse.
 Because of this belief, you may downplay the abuse and the effects the abuse has caused you.
-Both forms of abuse can cause long-lasting effects if not treated and processed.
-Know that any kind of abuse is not ok and worthy of seeking help.
+Nevertheless, both forms of abuse can cause long-lasting effects if they are not treated and processed.
+Know that any kind of abuse is not ok, and is always worthy of seeking help.

-When most talk about childhood trauma, it is assumed that the trauma happens due to parental abuse.
+When most people talk about childhood trauma, they assume that the trauma happens due to parental abuse.
 There is another aspect of childhood trauma that needs to be discussed: environmental trauma.
 This can include natural disasters, losing a parent or friend, being bullied or socially isolated in school, and being part of the foster care system.
+If you have experienced any of these forms of childhood trauma, online therapy can provide the space to begin to process the symptoms of childhood trauma in adulthood that are impacting you.

 With this in mind, let’s look at some examples of abuse and environmental trauma.